UKCloud/documentation/articles/email/email-faq.md

 ## Is there a mail archive solution?

 Yes, an archive option is available for existing Email customers at an additional cost per GiB per month.
-Pricing is available in the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf), or via your partner or UKCloud account director.
+Pricing is available via your partner or UKCloud account director.

 ## Is there a backup and disaster recovery solution?